julianharty/testing-with-analytics-workshop/README.md

 # Contributing materials
 During the workshop we have an online chat service called padlet https://padlet.com/julianharty/ib3hfu9pg8q4 where you can add comments, links, ideas, complaints, etc. and vote.
 You're also very welcome to email me julianharty@gmail.com today and in future regarding this topic.
 If you permit I may use what you share as part of my PhD research.

+## Feedback in the workshop
+We have a chat program called padlet where we can add comments, feedback etc. https://padlet.com/julianharty/ib3hfu9pg8q4